 For all experiments carried out in the Spivey Group Labs specific risk assessments are carried out by completing an Imperial College Chemistry COSHH Form.

-These are printed onto the reverse side of every page of the lab books we use.
+These are printed onto the reverse side of every page of the physical hard copy lab books provided in the MSRH, but we use an electronic version of this form within our LabArchives electronic lab Notebook (eLN) system.

 - An example of a Completed Imperial College Chemistry COSHH form